ARC-Encoder: learning compressed text representations for large language models: Experiments

 \myparag{Encoder adaptation to multi-decoder.} Through multiple experiments, we found that a single encoder can be trained to be used by multiple decoders.
+While we experiment with two decoders for engineering simplicity, our adaptation to new decoders experiments suggest that the method can be extended to more than two decoders.
 More specifically, during both pretraining and fine-tuning, we use a joint learning setup where at each training step, we sample which decoder to use among the two targets.
-To improve performance, we introduce a separate MLP projector for each decoder.
+To improve performance, we introduce separate MLP projectors and special task tokens for each decoder.
 This allows lightweight specialization of compressed representations, adding only $15$M parameters per decoder.
-We report results in Tab.~\ref{table:main_results}, showing that in average, the common encoder, \modelname{}$^\otimes$, looses less than $1.0$ point compared to its specialized counterparts.
+We report results in Tab.~\ref{table:main_results}, showing that on average, the common encoder, \modelname{}$^\otimes$, loses less than $1.0$ point compared to its specialized counterparts.
 More encoder-decoder pairings are tested in Appendix \ref{sec:encoder_pairing}.\\

+\textbf{Adaptation to new decoders.} Once our \modelname{} has been trained for a decoder, we can adapt it to new decoders with minimal adjustments.
+Indeed, we solely learn a new MLP projector and special tokens to feed a third decoder, OLMo-7B \citep{Groeneveld2023OLMo}, while keeping the encoder frozen.
+Fine-tuning leads to better results than the \textit{closed-book} baseline by only training $15$M parameters.
+However, the score gap with the \textit{open-book} setting remains relatively larger than when training with the alternating decoder objective as shown in Tab.~\ref{table:main_results} with Llama and Mistral models.
+Interestingly, on benchmarks where the decoder was limited by its context window, such as HotpotQA, using \modelname{$_4$} outperforms the \textit{open-book} setup.